-- Focus on building relationships and establishing routines.
-Most schools start the school year with this.
-Unless we give this priority, school may struggle later on. - Place relationships front and centre and build social capital.

-- Mark the transition, for leavers, new starters, and 're-starters'. - Support pupils and staff who are learning, transitioning, and working remotely. - Review Safeguarding procedures to ensure that all adults are ready and able to listen to children's experiences and respond appropriately to disclosures and indicators of abuse. - Provide safe places and trusted adults for children to talk to.
+- Focus on building relationships and establishing routines. - Place relationships front and centre and build social capital. - Mark the transition, for leavers, new starters, and 're-starters'. - Support pupils and staff who are learning, transitioning, and working remotely. - Review Safeguarding procedures to ensure that all adults are ready and able to listen to children's experiences and respond appropriately to disclosures and indicators of abuse. - Provide safe places and trusted adults for children to talk to.
 It will be important to create time and space for children to talk in a way that enables discretion and avoids unnecessary attention from their peers.